Culture of Collaboration

 For all its advantages, several unique challenges come with working remotely.

-For instance, employees may feel literally and figuratively disconnected from their workplace and their colleagues when they are working from home.
+For example, when people work from home, they might feel both physically and emotionally distant from their workplace and coworkers.
 This contributes to feelings of loneliness, isolation, and depression, which may impact overall performance, productivity, and job satisfaction.

-And then there are tech-related concerns that often accompany remote work.
-Virtual employees may fear they lack the technical skills to keep their home office up and running.
+Some remote workers also worry about tech issues.
+So, they might think they don’t know enough to set up and use their home office equipment.
 At the same time, they may resist asking for help, fearing that their colleagues or managers will judge them harshly, or they may even lose the opportunity to work remotely.

 This is the perfect recipe for a severe job-related mental health crisis — from the development of anxiety and depressive disorders to the emergence of debilitating burnout.